 Using Plan B

 Wouldn't it be great if using Plan B was really easy?
 Well, it's not, at least in the beginning.
-But these programs can help you get good at it.
+But these podcasts can help you get good at it.

 Difficult Issues and Difficult Students

 There are lots of difficult issues that can arise when a school is implementing Dr. Greene's approach...and there are some students with whom it's harder to use the model than others.
 This section contains some very important podcasts.